Planning for business disruption and recovery

 Similarly, if an important supplier fails, start work on finding a replacement immediately – even if one is not yet needed.
 It’s possible that other businesses are in the same situation as yours and may take up any available capacity in the supply chain if you delay.

-And if short-term financial needs have been identified as a concern, contact your Relationship Manager immediately for help and reassurance.
+And if short-term financial needs have been identified as a concern, contact your Business Relationship team immediately for help and reassurance.
 If your cashflow is coming under pressure, the earlier you act the more options you may have.

 5. Plan ahead